RidiculousPower/RPLayout/README.md

 1. Include the appropriate framework/library in your project.
 If you're using an Xcode project, the easiest/best way is to include the RPLayout project in yours.
 2. Import &lt;RPLayout/RPLayoutController.h&gt;, define a property on the object acting as container view for constrained elements, for example named "layoutController" ("layout" is not valid, as it is used by autolayout), ensure proper initialization.
+3. Make sure that you call self.translatesAutoresizingMaskIntoConstraints = NO on any constrained object.
-3. Define constraints by calling appropriate factory method on controller instance, for example:
+4. Define constraints by calling appropriate factory method on controller instance, for example:

 ```
 [container.layoutController  constraintOn: contained_view